Grant Leep: Seattle Pacific

 On May 9, 2016, Leep officially became the 12th head coach of Seattle Pacific after Looney left to become the head coach at Point Loma.
-The team, which had claimed a playoff birth in 12 consecutive seasons going into Leep's first season as head coach, went 12-16 and finished tied for 9th in the GNAC conference standings.
+The team, which had claimed a playoff berth in 12 consecutive seasons going into Leep's first season as head coach, went 12-16 and finished tied for 9th in the GNAC conference standings.
 In 2017, the Falcons ended the season 17-12, finishing tied for fourth in the conference standings.
 In 2018, Leep lead the Falcons to a 22-7 record, finishing second in the regular-season conference standings but winning the conference tournament with a 78-66 win over Northwest Nazarene.
 They qualified for the 2019 NCAA Division II Tournament, where they beat Chaminade 77-75 in the first round before falling 67-63 to Saint Martin's.
 In 2019, the Falcons finished with a 22-7 overall record and finished first in the conference with an 18-2 conference record.
 They were scheduled to face Chico State in the 2020 NCAA Division II Tournament before it was cancelled as a result of the COVID-19 pandemic.
 Leep was also named the 2020 GNAC Coach of the Year after the season.
 The Falcons went 10-3 in a season shortened due to the pandemic in 2020-21, and in the 2021-22 season, they went 14-13 and finished sixth in the conference standings.
 During the 2022-23 season, in which the Falcons finished 17-11, Leep reached his 100th win as the head coach of the school on November 26, 2022, with a 97-71 victory over Warner Pacific.
 They would finish third in the conference standings but be eliminated during the first round of the conference tournament with an 82-74 loss to Northwest Nazarene.